The Law and Aging in America

 Where Is Society Going With Elder Rights?

-The bottom line, she says, is trying to prevent the exploitation of older people.
+The bottom line is trying to prevent the exploitation of older people.
 “Sometimes an exploiter can be the pool guy coming by to get paid every day.
-Sometimes the worst exploiter can be a child, when you have this inherent conflict of interest.
-Is the child going to spend her inheritance and put the parent in the best place, give them the best care, or not?
+Sometimes the worst exploiter can be a child, given this inherent conflict of interest.
+Is the child going to spend her inheritance to put the parent in the best place and give them the best care, or not?
 Does the child have a manipulative spouse that wants to control things and has their eyes on money?”

 Was this helpful?